BEYOND BMI: ASSESSING WEIGHT STATUS AS WE AGE

 Body mass index, or BMI, is a common weight-for-height measure used to classify individuals by weight status—as underweight, normal weight, overweight, or obese.
 Because of its relevance to longevity, weight status is a key measure in the Sightlines project.

 Many trends in the Sightlines data on BMI merit investigation, one of which is the finding that Americans in the oldest age group (adults 75+) are most likely to have healthy BMI’s.
 Why might this be the case?
 Are older adults adopting better lifestyle habits?
 Is it easier to maintain a healthy body weight as one ages?
 Actually, research suggests these numbers may be misleading.
 BMI, while convenient for large sample sizes, does not distinguish between fat mass and lean mass, the latter typically diminishing as we age.
 Loss of lean mass may be the culprit behind the lower BMI’s observed in older adults.
 Furthermore, assessing lean mass in older individuals is crucial—maintaining lean mass is important for functionality and overall health in the older years.
-It may be prudent to consider different weigh status measures for older adults, especially on an individual basis, to account for age-related changes in body composition.
+It may be prudent to consider different weight status measures for older adults, especially on an individual basis, to account for age-related changes in body composition.

 BMI is calculated by taking an individual’s weight (in kilograms) divided by height squared (in meters).
 As might be supposed, this measure does not always provide an accurate account of body composition.
 Weight, as a measure, lumps fat mass and lean mass into a single number, failing to distinguish between the two.
 Consequently, BMI may miscategorize patients.
 A recent study found that in 41% of patients, BMI mislabeled body fat status.
-Moreover, the study showed that although BMI was positively correlated with body fat, it had a higher correlation with lean body mass.
+Moreover, the study showed that although BMI was positively correlated with body fat, it had a higher correlation with lean body mass.1 These findings suggest that a high body mass index may often be the result of higher muscle density, which is actually beneficial to health.
+Studies such as these indicate that health professionals should look to measures beyond BMI to provide a more accurate account of body weight status, especially when lean mass is a measure of interest.

 Lean mass is particularly relevant to older adults.
 Monitoring lean mass, while important in the younger years, is more salient as we age, when skeletal muscle mass that is key for functionality declines in a condition called sarcopenia.
 As part of the organic aging process, sarcopenia affects virtually every older adult.
-Consequences of sarcopenia can be devastating, and include disability, loss of function, frailty, chronic disease, and consequently, mortality.
-To date, exercise and nutrition are the most effective treatments in combating sarcopenia.
+Consequences of sarcopenia can be devastating, and include disability, loss of function, frailty, chronic disease, and consequently, mortality.2 To date, exercise and nutrition are the most effective treatments in combating sarcopenia.
 It is important that medical professionals assess older adults’ lean mass to provide effective treatment for this prevalent condition.
 Moreover, even in younger adults, monitoring lean mass is important for taking preventative action against sarcopenia.

 New studies echo the importance of lean mass analysis in older adults.
-One study found that muscle mass, rather than total body mass index, was a better predictor of mortality in older adults.
-Higher muscle mass was correlated with lower mortality, suggesting that medical professionals should focus special energy on assessment of lean body mass, favoring more detailed measures over BMI.
+One study found that muscle mass, rather than total body mass index, was a better predictor of mortality in older adults.3 Higher muscle mass was correlated with lower mortality, suggesting that medical professionals should focus special energy on assessment of lean body mass, favoring more detailed measures over BMI.

 Dr. Preethi Srikanthan, one of the study’s authors, states, “As there is no gold-standard measure of body composition, several studies have addressed this question using different measurement techniques and have obtained different results.
 So many studies on the mortality impact of obesity focus on BMI.
 Our study indicates that clinicians need to be focusing on ways to improve body composition, rather than on BMI alone, when counseling older adults on preventative health behaviors.”

-amended to account for age-related changes in body composition.
+That is not to say that BMI may not be a helpful measure, especially when trying to collect data on weigh status on a large scale.
+However, the measure itself may have to be amended to account for age-related changes in body composition.
 Indeed, because muscle mass decreases with age, it might be wise to shift the healthy BMI range for older adults.
 The same BMI could mean very different things at age 25 versus age 75.
 A recent meta-analysis illuminated this conundrum; researchers found that an overweight BMI did not increase risk of mortality in older individuals, as might be expected, but being underweight did.
-The authors suggest that World Health Organization amend the healthy weight guidelines for older adults, whose bodies are notably different from those of their younger counterparts.
+The authors suggest that World Health Organization amend the healthy weight guidelines for older adults, whose bodies are notably different from those of their younger counterparts.4

 If BMI is not always the best measure, then what are some alternatives that distinguish between fat mass and lean mass?
 The DEXA scan, involving X-ray of body tissues, is one.
 Another is skin calipers, in which sections of skin are clamped and fat and muscle content are assessed, although this measure also has age related issues.
 Hydrostatic weighing is another option, which involves complete submersion in water.
 Notably, all of these techniques demand an in- person assessment, whereas BMI can be calculated through self reports of height and weight, making it an easier measure for large-scale studies.